 In order to best provide electric and broadband service to the largest county in Washington, we have offices where you live and work in Oroville, Tonasket, Omak, Okanogan, Brewster and Twisp.
 Not only do we work in your areas, we live in your neighborhoods, have kids in your schools and attend your churches.
 We volunteer our time to raise funds for local organizations and work diligently to support local activities and businesses.
 Because the area in which we serve is also the area in which we live, doing the job timely and accurately is not simply good work practice, it is good people practice.
 It is the way we live.

-We are committed to provide dependable, not-for-profit public utility services governed by, and for the benefit of, our customers in a safe and environmentally friendly manner.
+Provide dependable public utility services at a reasonable cost, governed by, and for the benefit of, our customers in a safe and environmentally responsible manner.

 Our service area includes all of Okanogan County (5,315 square miles), which is the largest county in the State of Washington.
 In addition, two electric co-ops and one municipal system also provide service in the county.
 We serve approximately 20,500 customers composed mainly of residential, commercial and irrigation accounts.
 Our electric system consists of approximately 1,373 miles of overhead and 437 miles of underground distribution lines.
 We also own a 115 kV transmission system, which consists of approximately 104 miles of line and 16 major substations.
 In addition, we provide wholesale, cost-based broadband service to retail service providers, who provide their service to the residents and businesses of Okanogan County.
 This system also serves the internal needs of the District for communications and SCADA.

 Our major sources of power are hydro and wind.
-We currently receive 10% output of the Wells Hydro Project (http://douglaspud.org/wells-project/wells-dam) , 16% output of Nine Canyon Wind Farm (https://energy-northwest.com/ourenergyprojects/nine-canyon/Pages/default.aspx) (All phases I, II & III) and we are a BPA block (http://www.bpa.gov/power/psp/products/slice/slice.shtml) customer.
-The District is exploring other sources of power supply to cover future load growth and I-937 (http://commerce.wa.gov/growing-the-economy/energy/energy-independence-act/) issues.
+We currently receive 10% output of the , 16% output of Wells Hydro Project and we are a Nine Canyon Wind Farm customer.
+The District is exploring other sources of power supply to cover future load growth and I-937 ( BPA block ) issues, as well as the Energy Independence Act - Read more in our Clean Energy Transition Act .
+Clean Energy Implementation Plan

 In 1936 the Washington State Legislature passed legislation authorizing formation of public utility districts.
 The debate then centered on local issues of public versus private power until 1939 when the voters approved forming their own public utility district.
 That action put in motion engineering studies, financing proposals, negotiations, and legal challenges with the existing power company, the Washington Water Power Company (WWP).
 This process consumed six years until May 11, 1945 when the Okanogan County PUD paid Washington Water Power $2,314,240.33 for the entire system in Okanogan County, including Enloe Dam and a transmission line from Chelan and began operating its own electric system.

-In the past 40 years we have provided county residences and businesses with a low-cost, reliable source of electrical energy.
-Residential rates in 1946 were 1.6 cents per KWH (kilowatt-hour).
-That cost steadily decreased to a low of 0.94 cents per KWH in 1975.
+In the past 75 years, we have provided county residences and businesses with a low-cost, reliable source of electrical energy.
+Residential rates in 1946 were 1.6 cents per kWh (kilowatt-hour).
+That cost steadily decreased to a low of 0.94 cents per kWh in 1975.
 Today’s rates are still some of the lowest in the Northwest, the nation, and the world.
 You can view electric rates for various countries here.

 In 2001 we began providing wholesale, cost-based broadband service to retail service providers, who provide their service to the residents and businesses of Okanogan County.